DoumanAsh/dart-sys/README.md

 - Build flutter application;

 - Refer to `Dart application` for next steps.
+Flutter embeds your library inside APK so you can refer to it by just library full name.

 ### Dart application